 Lately I’ve been thinking about how non-horse people view horse people.
 It seems like they all usually have the same image in their head of how we all are.
 Especially if we ride English.
 They seem to see the highly privileged rich person driving to their barn in an expensive car to ride their horse that costs more than a Mercedes.
 They’re usually using tack that costs more than an average person’s monthly earnings with perfectly polished boots and a Gucci belt around their waist.

 Though that might be the image that some people portray, it’s not the case with all of us equestrians.
 So, I thought I would share some the other types of horse people that exist.

 (Keep in mind that this post is all fun and games.
 This is by no means meant to insult anyone.)

 This is the person who would spend any waking moment at the barn.
 Even if it means doing all of the barn chores.
 They want to learn everything about running a stable.
 They believe that their hard work will pay off in the end.

-Even though they’re barely making any money to survive, being around the horses makes it all worth it.
+Even though they’re barely making enough money to survive, being around the horses makes it all worth it.
 Regardless of whether or not they end up in a career with horses later on, their dedication and positive attitude is something that most people will never learn to master.

 Their eyes are bright and they’re ready for the next challenge.
-They’re excited when their coach raises the bar and they’re analytical when they make a mistake.
-The athlete is always focused and never afraid to go after those dreams they have.
+They get excited when their coach raises the bar and they get analytical when they make a mistake.
+The athlete is always focused and is never afraid to go after the dreams they have.